 In 2003, the administration of U.S. President George W. Bush (b.
 1946) widened the War on Terror and invaded Iraq, but Canada’s government refused to participate.
 By 2014, however, a new terrorist group known as ISIS — or the Islamic State — had seized control of portions of Iraq and Syria, prompting many western nations to pursue renewed military action.
 In 2014, Prime Minister Stephen Harper (b.
 1959) ordered Canadian airstrikes against ISIS targets in Iraq and Syria, but in 2016, following an election, these were cancelled by new prime minister Justin Trudeau (b.
 1971), who insisted the Canadian military should instead focus on training and helping anti-ISIS forces on the ground.

-The early 2000s saw Canada’s political situation stabilize after two decades of turmoil.
+The early 2000s saw Canada’s political situation stabilize a fair bit after two decades of turmoil.
 Many movements that seemed intense in the ’80s or ’90s simply fizzled out, partially due to an improved economic situation that made some of the old fights — particularly those involving Quebec and the constitution — seem less important, and partially due to the rise of a few skilled and pragmatic political leaders.
 No shortage of new issues have arisen to take the place of the old ones, however.